apache/pekko-persistence-jdbc/CONTRIBUTING.md

    It is **not ok** to only list the ticket number, type "minor fix" or similar.
    If the commit is a small fix, then you are done.
 If not, go to 2.

-2Following the single line description should be a blank line followed by an enumerated list with the details of the commit.
+2. Following the single line description should be a blank line followed by an enumerated list with the details of the commit.

-3Add keywords for your commit (depending on the degree of automation we reach, the list may change over time):
+3. Add keywords for your commit (depending on the degree of automation we reach, the list may change over time):
     * ``Review by @gituser`` - if you want to notify someone on the team.
 The others can, and are encouraged to participate.

 Example: